Murdock135/NewSecondBrain/Work/P-CombiningEvidenceInLLMs/Dive/Scratch/towards_evidence_01_4-10-25.md

 CONDITION: Convergent if Surface = Mobius (Hot)
 ```
 We need to figure out what **the amount of semantic overlap** between this and the previous statement is.

+# Extracting belief masses from LLM outputs
+LLMs have been trained to 'talk a lot' for whatever reason.
+So merely counting the number of justifications for the LLM's hypotheses is not a good measure for its belief.
+Using the limited vocabulary concept in [[#Towards defining conflict (natural language level)]] evades this issue.

 ---
 # Accounting for randomness